 Take the left fork which leads south to the access road.
 Cross this between posts 12 and 13.
-At post 14 the trail skirts an extra parking area and begins to drop down the steep hill.
-This trail is eroded and rutted.
+At post 14 the trail skirts the beach parking area and begins to drop down the steep hill.
+This trail is eroded and rutted but a number of young red pine have been planted near the bottom.
 Reach a fork triangle.
 Right turn goes to beach.
 Left turn continues numbered trail.
 (0.2 mile)

 Lower Trail Section (posts 20-31)

 Turn left (east) and you are now following the marshy area which borders Magoon Creek.
-This section of trail is level, but slightly ditched.
+This section of trail is level.
 Reach point 31 and the old Wojczechowski homestead site where the foundation is still intact.
 The official trail turns uphill, but there is a well-used volunteer trail which also continues straight.
 (0.1 mile)

 Switchbacked Trail Section (posts 32-39)